PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAZUREexample/README.md

 In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

-> 1. Deploy a cluster
+> 1. Deploy a Kubernetes cluster

+> 2. Retrieve the prebuilt application code and Docker files from the directory path ~\Allfiles\Chapter5\paasAZUREexample\

-> 2. Configure Application
+> 3. Configure and create the container image

+> 4. Deploy the container to Kubernetes.

+> 5. Run the container application.

 ## Features

 What can the features for this project accomplish?
 * What's the main functionality?
->Azure AKS optimizes the process, from creating a cluster to deploying and operating your applications.
+>Azure AKS optimizes the orchestration process, from creating a cluster to deploying and operating your applications.

 ### Architecting
 > Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.